This article is part of The Ascender, the Highrise platform for articles and resources.

 Leading with emotional intelligence requires leaders to harness their employees' diverse experiences and consider people's different lived experiences to help their teams achieve their full potential.

 Even though you might have high emotional intelligence and leadership effectiveness, getting to know every employee is difficult.
-It's challenging to see the world as others see it and to accept various perspectives in a non-judgmental way.
+It's challenging to see the world as others see it and accept various perspectives in a non-judgmental way.

 Self-awareness can help you improve your leadership effectiveness and emotional intelligence.